 Edinburgh City Football Club was first formed in 1928 as an amateur side, akin to Queen’s Park.
-Although the club joined the Scottish Football League in 1931, they struggled for the next fifteen seasons and reverted to junior status in 1946.
+Although the club joined the Scottish Football League in 1931, they struggled throughout the fifteen subsequent seasons and reverted to junior status in 1946.
 By 1955, the lease at their playing ground (City Park) expired and the football club folded, continuing only as a social club.

 In 1966, Postal United Football Club was established and adopted the Edinburgh City name in 1986.
-By the mid-1990s, this new incarnation of Edinburgh City gained admittance into the Scottish FA.
-They competed in the Lowland League until 2016, when they gained promotion to the SPFL.
+By the mid-1990s, this new incarnation of Edinburgh City became members of the Scottish Football Association.
+They competed in the Lowland League until 2016, when they gained promotion to the Scottish Professional Football League.

 I first published my redesign of the Edinburgh City badge on 4 August 2017.
-Due to the relative discontinuty of the club’s history, I decided to do away with the castle altogether, instead opting for a stylised monogram, suggesting a football.
+Due to the relative discontinuty of Edinburgh City’s history, I decided to do away with the castle altogether, instead opting for a stylised monogram, round so as to suggest a football.
 This redesign is seen below.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.